wraith-wireless/wraith/iyri/README.md

  * dateutil 2.3

 ### b.
 Setup
 At present, Iyri, like Wraith, must be manually installed.
-See Configuration.txt in the Wraith directory to setup nidus, the Postgresql database and dependencies for Iyri.
+See Configuration.txt in the Wraith directory to setup nidus, the Postgresql database.
+To setup Iyri:

+### i.
+Install the following dependencies:
+ * Timestamp conversion: dateutil v2.3 at https://pypi.python.org/pypi/python-dateutil
+ * Postgresql DB API: psycopg2 v2.5.4 at https://pypi.python.org/pypi/psycopg2
+ * Lat/Lon conversion: mgrs v1.1 https://pypi.python.org/packages/source/m/mgrs/mgrs-1.1.0.tar.gz
+   - may require python-setuptools
+ * Spoofed Mac Addresses macchanger v1.7.0  http://www.gnu.org/software/macchanger
+ * iw: parses the output as produced by v3.17 https://www.kernel.org/pub/software/network/iw/iw-3.17.tar.xz

+### ii.

 ### c.
 Configuration
 Using iyri.conf, there are several configurations that can be made prior to running Iyri.
 Any changes to iyri.conf will not be reflected until Iyri is restarted.